sohaibtariq/openshift-blog-post/openshift-blog.md

 This tutorial will guide you to:

-1. Setup the APIMatic CodeGen Operator in your Openshift Cluster
+1. Setup the [APIMatic CodeGen Operator](https://catalog.redhat.com/software/container-stacks/detail/61e57733e8757d324ee86de1) in your Openshift Cluster
-2. Generate SDKs and an API Portal for a sample REST API application
+2. Auto-generate SDKs and an API Portal for a sample REST API application
 3. Deploy the Generated API Portal in the OpenShift cluster
 4. Setup CI/CD using Tekton and GitHub Actions to automate updates to the API Portal